-ENGLISH 10 AP Capstone Seminar (1151) NCAA

-AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
+ENGLISH 10 AP Capstone Seminar (1151) NCAA One-Year Credit: 1 AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Students learn to investigate a problem or issue, analyze arguments, compare different perspectives, synthesize information from multiple sources, and work alone and in a group to communicate their ideas.

-All students must take the Advanced Placement examination in AP Capstone Seminar Prerequisites: in addition to the criteria above, students should have received a minimum grade of 90 or higher in their English course.
+\\All students must take the Advanced Placement examination in AP Capstone Seminar Prerequisites: Students should have received a minimum grade of 90 or higher in their English course.
 Teacher recommendation will also be considered.